 COVID-19 rapid response brief: Best practices for protecting populations in nursing homes, long-term care settings

 Throughout the COVID-19 crisis, staff members at the Center for Health and Research Transformation (CHRT) have been conducting rapid response research for Michigan policy leaders who are working proactively to protect vulnerable communities across the state.
-In this analysis for the Michigan Department of Health and Human Services, we explore best practices for supporting populations in long-term care settings such as nursing homes.
+In this analysis for the Michigan Department of Health and Human Services, we explore best practices for protecting populations in long-term care settings such as nursing homes during the COVID-19 pandemic.

 Nursing homes across the country have been under federal orders to protect their especially vulnerable residents for weeks now, but outbreaks continue to occur.
 In Michigan, nursing home facilities around the Detroit area have been particularly impacted.